Contact Us by E-Mail

 Why is the left side of my award notification cut off when I view it in ISIS?

 If you are using Internet Explorer as your web browser, your award notification may not display correctly.
 Try using Firefox or Chrome.

 What are the loan fees listed on the award notification?

 The federal government assesses loan fees on Federal Direct Loans.
 Detailed information is available on our loan fees web page.

 How do I cancel or reduce my student loan(s)?

-It may take up to three business days for your cancellation/reduction request to be processed.
+It may take up to one week for your cancellation/reduction request to be processed.
 Approximately one week after submitting your request, check your financial aid award on ISIS.
 After accessing ISIS: